HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/ixpe/data-analysis-ixpe.md

 By the end of this tutorial, you will be able to:

-- Find and access pre-processed ("level 2") IXPE data.
+- Find and access preprocessed ("level 2") IXPE data.
 - Extract events from source and background regions.
 - Perform an initial spectro-polarimetric fit to the IXPE data.